pyodide/pyodide/docs/development/building-from-sources.md

 Following environment variables additionally impact the build,
  - `PYODIDE_JOBS`: the `-j` option passed to the `emmake make` command when applicable for parallel compilation.
 Default: 3.
- - `PYODIDE_BASE_URL`: Base URL where pyodide packages are deployed.
+ - `PYODIDE_BASE_URL`: Base URL where Pyodide packages are deployed.
 It must end with a trailing `/`.
-Default: `./` to load pyodide packages from the same base URL path as where `pyodide.js` is located.
+Default: `./` to load Pyodide packages from the same base URL path as where `pyodide.js` is located.
 Example:
    `https://cdn.jsdelivr.net/pyodide/dev/full/`